 Charter a yacht in Marmaris, a popular seaside resort on the Turkish Riviera and enjoy cruising along the crystal clear waters, making stops to visit some of Turkey’s most impressive historic sites.
 Enjoy calm and pleasant sailing in this gorgeous meeting point of Europe and Asia.

-An ideal spot forboat trips on the Turkish Riviera, Marmaris offers steady sailing waters and a great coastal location with nearby historical sites, scenic mountain views and vibrant towns and villages.
+An ideal spot for sailing holidays on the Turkish Riviera, Marmaris offers steady sailing waters and a great coastal location with nearby historical sites, scenic mountain views and vibrant towns and villages.
 Marmaris is located in a bay between the other popular port towns of Fethiye and Bodrum on the south-western coast of Turky.
 Sail in the summer for the best weather.
 You’ll need a visa to enter, but it costs only $20USD and can be bought online or paid for on arrival.

 Dalaman has the nearest airport, an hour and a half away by shuttle or taxi.
 You can book ahead to ensure smooth passage from the airport to the harbour.
-Currency is the Turkish Lira, and you’ll find the Netsel and Yacht Marinas, as well as several smaller yacht clubs and a range of anchorages offering many choices for setting up base before starting your boat tour in Turkey.
+Currency is the Turkish Lira, and you’ll find the Netsel and Marinas, as well as several smaller yacht clubs and a range of anchorages offering many choices for setting up base before starting your sailing holiday in Marmaris.

 The resort town of Marmaris is a wonderful mix of modernity and tradition with its chic restaurants, beautiful castle and several nearby historic port side towns such as Fethiye and Ölüdeniz where you'll find the Blue Lagoon to the east.
 Also visit Bodrum, another sailing hub which makes a great stopping point before exploring the Greek islands such as Kos.